You’ve found forgotten friends, images and even episodes of TV shows through free online searches. Now, you can find lost money in much the same way.

 This Pension Benefit Guaranty Corporation is the U.S. government agency that insures retirement benefits that are promised to employees in case of a pension failure.

-If you worked for a company that offered retirement benefits but then went out of business, check here to is see whether the PBGC is the “trustee” responsible for paying your benefits.
+If you worked for a company that offered retirement benefits but then went out of business, check the website to is see whether the PBGC is the “trustee” responsible for paying your benefits.

 6. Unclaimed tax refunds

-The impact is so substantial that U.S. Sen. Charles Schumer in 2011 implored New York state residents to claim some of the $50 million in unclaimed tax money before a deadline, according to CBS News.
 Wonder how to find out if you’re owned federal or state tax money?
-Easy — just go to this page on USA.gov, a government information and services website.
+Easy — just go to USA.gov, a government information and services website.

 Do you think you might have some unclaimed treasures out there?
 Check it out, and share what you find with us in comments below or on our Facebook page.